Federal judge strikes down Arkansas’ ban on gender-affirming treatment for trans youth - KESQ

 “Further, the various claims underlying the State’s arguments that the Act protects children and safeguards medical ethics do not explain why only gender-affirming medical care – and all gender-affirming medical care – is singled out for prohibition,” he continued.
 “The testimony of well-credentialed experts, doctors who provide gender-affirming medical care in Arkansas, and families that rely on that care directly refutes any claim by the State that the Act advances an interest in protecting children.”

+Gender-affirming care spans a range of evidence-based treatments and approaches that benefit transgender and nonbinary people.
+The types of care vary by the age and goals of the recipient, and are considered the standard of care by many mainstream medical associations.

+Though the ruling only applies to Arkansas’ ban, it represents a significant victory for LGBTQ advocates, who have been bringing legal challenges over the last few years to similar laws that have been enacted in GOP-led states.

+The case marked the first time a federal judge has had the chance to receive extensive evidence and briefing in a challenge to a ban on gender-affirming care.
 Moody had temporarily blocked the law from going into effect in July 2021, and an eight-day trial took place last year in the case.
+Similar suits have been brought in Alabama and Tennessee.

+“This victory shows that these laws, when tested by evidence, are indefensible under any standard of constitutional review.
+We hope that this sends a message to other states about the vulnerability of these laws and the many harms that come from passing them,” said Chase Strangio, an attorney at the American Civil Liberties Union who helped represent the plaintiffs in the case, in a statement.

+Arkansas plans to appeal the ruling to the US Court of Appeals for the 8th Circuit.
+Last August, a three-judge panel on the appeals court allowed Moody’s preliminary injunction to stand.

 The lawsuit had been brought two years ago by four transgender adolescents in Arkansas and their families, as well as two doctors who provide gender-affirming care to trans youth in the state.